amouriessa/amouriessa/README.md

 #### 🌺 About Me ˚ 𝜗𝜚˚⋆｡
 I'm an Freshgraduate Bachelor of Computer Science 👩‍💻
-- 📕 Currently learning react.js
+- 📕 Currently learning react.js, next.js and typescript.
 - 🧁 I like to explore things.

 ---